netukorg/netukweb/netuk1.md

 # How to Register

-Registeration is open and tickets are available through Pretix.
+Registration is open and tickets are available through Pretix.
 There are two types of tickets available;

 - General tickets: for all participants except students.
 The tickets are discounted and available at £50 per individual.